 hOUR Economy is an alternative local economy that uses time rather than dollars as its currency, believing that we can be rich in community and in access to needed services, regardless of the balance of our checking account.
-As of June 2014, over 300 members have exchanged over 1,300 hours of services with each other, ranging from massage to gardening help, nutrition counseling to website development, pet-sitting to bike repair.
+Launched in 2012 under the Staunton Creative Community Fund as one of Pine Knot Project’s first project management contracts, almost 500 members have since joined exchanging services ranging from massage to gardening help, nutrition counseling to website development, pet-sitting to bike repair.
 Everyone’s hours are valued equally within the timebanking community.

 For those interested in learning more, check out the following resources:

-- Join the online facebook timebanking groups for Staunton (here) and Harrisonburg (here).
-These online forums allow real time postings of individual requests, offers, and current events.
+- Join the online facebook timebanking groups here.
+This online forums allow real time postings of individual requests, offers, and current events.